-We have entered into an employment agreement with Patrick L. Donnelly to serve as our Executive Vice President, General Counsel and Secretary until March 28, 2004.
-Pursuant to this agreement, we pay Mr. Donnelly an annualized base salary of \$345,000 per year.
+In March 2004, we reached agreement with Patrick L. Donnelly to continue to serve as our Executive Vice President, General Counsel and Secretary.
+Pursuant to this agreement, we pay Mr. Donnelly an annual base salary of \$358,000 per year.